paul-caron/EpicCanvas/README.md

 epicCanvas.updateTexture(texture, url)
 ```

+# Render Onto A 2D Texture
+Sometimes you would like to modify a texture, like for adding shadows perhaps.
+The renderToTexture method is there to help.
+The parameters:

+texture: The texture to modify
+width: Width of the texture
+height: Height of the texture
+rendering function: The function to render stuff onto the texture
+... all the rendering function parameters.

 # Copy A Texture
 The content of one 2D texture can be written over the content of another, using copyTexture method.
 The parameters are: